 E10

-Robot lawnmower shows E10 Sensor Error; mower behaves erratically near boundary and obstacles.
+Robot lawnmower shows E10 Sensor Error; the mower behaves erratically near boundaries and obstacles.

 Advertisements